Girdling Roots: The Strangler That Can Kill Your Trees

 Image courtesy of Joseph OBrien, USDA Forest Service, Bugwood.org

-Sometimes there’s nothing to be done for a girdled tree.
-Depending on its age and size, a tree’s roots may have grown too large and too rigid, and may have formed a tangle of roots that can’t be undone.
+Sometimes, there’s nothing to be done for a girdled tree, and removing the tree is the only viable option.
+Depending on its age and size, a tree’s roots may have grown too large and rigid, forming a tangle of roots that can’t be undone.

-For young trees in containers, the first thing to do is remove it from its can and expose the rootball.
-This should be done during dormancy, when a tree is not growing and there’s no risk of water stress.
+For a young tree grown in a pot or container, the first thing to do is remove it from its pot and expose the rootball.
+Ideally, this should be done during dormancy, when a tree is not growing and there’s no risk of water stress.

 Wash the soil from the rootball and examine it to evaluate how many roots you can prune off and which should stay.
 First, trim or move aside fibrous roots.
 Any flexible roots should be gently coaxed into better positions where they can grow laterally.
 For rigid roots that can’t be moved or repositioned, prune them back to a point before they begin to encircle.
 This is the best way to encourage new growth that won’t kink or grow circularly.

-Then position the remaining roots over the soil in either a much larger container, or over the base of soil in a planting hole.
-Make a mound at the bottom of the planting hole and compact the soil with your foot so that the newly planted tree won’t sink as the soil settles.
+Then, position the remaining roots over the soil in a much larger container or over the base of soil in a planting hole.
+Make a mound at the bottom of the planting hole and compact the soil with your foot so the newly planted tree won’t sink as the soil settles.
 Position the roots over this mound and backfill the planting hole.
 This is usually a two-person job, as the tree needs to be held in position while the hole is backfilled.

 NOTE: This is the same process you’ll use for newly planted trees that are showing signs of girdling, usually within a year or two of transplanting.

-For trees that have already established themselves the process is more complicated and should be done by professionals.
+For trees that are already well established, the process is more complicated and should be done by professionals.
 First, the soil around the tree’s root ball must be excavated so that the roots can be examined.
 This is done by hand or with an air spade.
 Although air spades may look ferocious, they are the safest method for exposing roots, as well as for remedying compacted soil.

 And sometimes the only solution to a girdled tree is to remove it and plant a new one.